 What Does UU Religious Education Look Like?

-Programs for high school youth are usually offered on afternoons or evenings.
+Programs for high school youth, when offered, are usually scheduled on afternoons or evenings.